wp-plugins/featured-image-admin-thumb-fiat/README.txt

 === Featured Image Admin Thumb ===
 Contributors: seanchayes
 Donate link: http://www.seanhayes.biz/
-Tags: thumbnail, admin, image, featured
-Requires at least: 3.5.1
+Tags: thumbnail, admin, image, featured, featured image, featured thumbnail Requires at least: 3.5.1
-Tested up to: 4.0-alpha-src
+Tested up to: 4.0-alpha-29138-src
-Stable tag: 1.2
+Stable tag: 1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display a thumbnail image of the feature/post thumbnail attached to the Post/Page when viewing posts/pages in the All Posts/All Pages Admin view
+Display and set/change a thumbnail image of the feature/post thumbnail attached to the Post/Page/Custom Post Type when viewing posts/pages in the All Posts/All Pages/All Custom Post Type Admin view.

 == Description ==

-When active this plugin adds a column to the All Posts / All Pages admin views.
-This column, "Thumb", will display a thumbnail of the featured image or post thumbnail so you can easily determine the content that is missing an image
+When active this plugin adds a column to the All Posts/All Pages and where supported the All Custom Post Type admin views.
+This column, "Thumb", will display a thumbnail of the featured image or post thumbnail so you can easily determine the content that is missing an image.

+You can also change the thumb/image from the All Posts/All Pages/All Custom Post Type view without having to edit the post.

 == Installation ==